British nationality law: Irish departure from the Commonwealth

 Despite the accommodations for republics, Ireland ended its Commonwealth membership in 1948 when it formally declared itself a republic and removed the British monarch's remaining official functions in the Irish state.
-This was recognised by Britain after passage of the Ireland Act 1949.
+This was recognised by Britain after passage of the Ireland Act 1949 (which was made retrospective to the date of independence).
 Although Irish citizens have no longer been defined as British subjects in British law since 1949, they continue to be treated as non-foreign in the United Kingdom and retain the same rights and privileges exercised by Commonwealth citizens; Irish citizens remain eligible to vote and stand for parliament in the UK.

 The British Nationality Act 1948 unintentionally excluded certain British subjects associated with Ireland from acquiring CUKC status.
 The wording of that law did not take into account the 24-hour period during which Northern Ireland was part of the Irish Free State in 1922.
 Individuals born before 1922 in the area that became the Republic of Ireland to fathers also born in that area but were domiciled in Northern Ireland on Irish independence had nevertheless automatically acquired Irish citizenship.
 The Ireland Act 1949 specifically addresses this by deeming any person in such circumstances who had never registered for Irish citizenship and had not permanently resided in the Republic between 10 April 1935 and 1 January 1949 as a CUKC and having never ceased to be a British subject.

+British Nationality (Irish Citizens) Act 2024

+The British Nationality (Irish Citizens) Act 2024 (c.
+19) will allow Irish citizens to no longer have to demonstrate their knowledge of English and be exempted from taking the Life in the UK test.
+They also pay a lower fee than naturalisation applicants.
+The act came into force on 22 July 2025.
+It is estimated to be relevant to 260,000 people, 31,000 of them in Northern Ireland.